amirmat98/ARP_Drone_Project/README.md

 # Assignment 2
-This assignment represents the first part of the project for Advanced and Robot Programming course on UniGe in the winter semester 2023/2024.
+This assignment represents the Second part of the project for Advanced and Robot Programming course on UniGe in the winter semester 2023/2024.

 Amir Mahdi Matin - s5884715